What is Pagdi system?

-The Pagdi system ensures the tenant that the rent for the property remains nominal despite the rise in inflation or any other market fluctuations.
-Many areas in South Mumbai have Pagdi rented flats, wherein tenants pay rents as low as Rs.
+The Pagdi system in Mumbai ensures the tenant that the rent for the property remains nominal despite the rise in inflation or any other market fluctuations.
+Under the Pagdi system law in Mumbai, tenants pay rents as low as Rs.
 500 for a property with market rates going as high as Rs.
 60,000 or more.

-The State Government and the tenants are pushing for amendments in the Maharashtra Rent Control Act of 1999 to ensure properties above 847 square feet and 547 square feet (popular average of the houses with Pagdi System) pay rents equivalent to the market rates, almost 200 times the rent paid under this system.
-This move will ensure these tenants slowly phase-out of this archaic system, towards a more progressive Model Tenancy Model as proposed by the Central Government.
+The State Government and the tenants are pushing for amendments in the Maharashtra Rent Control Act of 1999 to ensure properties above 847 square feet and 547 square feet (popular average of the houses under this system) pay rents equivalent to the market rates, almost 200 times the rent paid under this system.
+This move will ensure these tenants slowly phase-out of this archaic system towards a more progressive Model Tenancy Model as proposed by the Central Government.

-The government also wishes to bring the deceased building controlled by the Pagdi System under the Real Estate Regulation (and Development) Act, 2016 (RERA) and provide protection and rent security to the tenants.
-The Maharashtra Housing and Area Development Authority which receives taxes from these properties has taken the onus to redevelop these structures.
+Now that you know what is Pagdi system, let us talk about its inclusion in the RERA Act.
+The government is actively trying to bring the deceased building controlled by the Pagdi System under the Real Estate Regulation (and Development) Act, 2016 (RERA) and provide protection and rent security to the tenants.
+The Maharashtra Housing and Area Development Authority, which receives taxes from these properties, has taken the onus to redevelop these structures.
 Around 16,000 properties in Mumbai are cessed for repairs, including Pagdi properties.

 The Mumbai Development Control and Promotion Regulations 2034 (DCPR) provides attractive incentives to the landlords of these buildings to encourage their redevelopment work.
 These incentives are given based on the total area required to rehabilitate the occupants.

-There are other areas in the country, like Chandni chowk in Delhi, who still practice this age-old practice that dates to pre-independence era.
-Not only does it prevent the landlord from enjoying the benefits of owning the property, but also demotivates him from taking care of it.
+There are other areas in the country, places like Chandni Chowk in Delhi, that still practice this age-old practice that dates to the pre-independence era.
+Not only does it prevent the landlord from enjoying the benefits of owning the property, but it also demotivates him from taking care of it.
 If the current protests from the landlords and the government bear any fruit, many such structures will be saved, and any accidents will be prevented from happening.

-Tata Capital stays ahead in the game with flexible home loan eligibility, attractive interest rates, top-up plans, fast loan approvals, and easy documentation for a hassle-free housing loan.
+If you’re looking for a Pagdi system house in Mumbai, buy your dream house effortlessly with Tata Capital’s flexible loan eligibility, attractive home loan interest rates, top-up plans, fast loan approvals, and easy documentation for a hassle-free housing loan.
 With home loan interest rates as low as 9.25%, visit your nearest Tata Capital branch to avail a home loan for your next dream home!